 Also, of direct interest to members of IASSIDD are the current WHO disease control priorities relating to intellectual disability http://whqlibdoc.who.int/publications/2006/924156332X_eng.pdf.

 This paper outlines the present situation and indicates the way forward for the priority areas identified in the European Declaration on Children and Young People with Intellectual Disabilities and their Families.

 To obtain more information on these WHO initiatives follow the above links.

-To obtain more information on IASSIDD’s work in these areas contact
+To obtain more information on IASSIDD’s work in these areas please contact Eric Emerson.

 World Report on Disability and Intellectual Disability